Human Papillomavirus (HPV)

 In the US, according to the Guidelines for the Treatment and Management of Opportunistic Infections in Adults and Adolescents with HIV:

-• For women 30 and over, they should have a complete exam and Pap test at diagnosis and yearly.
+• Women 30 and over should have a complete gynecological exam and Pap test at HIV diagnosis and every year thereafter.
 After three normal tests, they can be screened every three years.

 • Pregnant women living with HIV should have a cervical cancer screening test when they first seek prenatal care